-Rocket artillery has revolutionized battlefield fires, combining devastating firepower with precision guidance to strike targets that tube artillery cannot reach.
-The Multiple Launch Rocket System and its lighter cousin HIMARS have proven their worth from Desert Storm to Ukraine, establishing themselves as essential battlefield systems.
+Rocket artillery has revolutionized battlefield fires, combining devastating firepower with precision guidance to strike targets that tube artillery simply cannot reach.
+The Multiple Launch Rocket System and its lighter cousin HIMARS have proven their worth in every major conflict since the 1990s, establishing themselves as absolutely essential battlefield systems that nobody wants to face.

 MLRS Origins